core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Note that endpoints configured as silent servers are not able to perform the challenge-response described above, as they do not store a Sender Context to secure the 4.01 (Unauthorized) response to the client.
 Therefore, silent servers should adopt alternative approaches to achieve and maintain synchronization with sender sequence numbers of clients.

-If this approach is used, it is important that all the group members acting as (silent) server understand the elective Echo Option.
+If this approach is used, it is important that all the group members acting as non-silent servers understand the elective Echo Option.
 This will ensure that those servers cannot be victim of the attack discussed in {{ssec-unicast-requests}}, in spite of the fact that the requests including the Echo Option are sent over unicast and secured with Group OSCORE.
 On the other hand, an internal on-path adversary would not be able to mix up the Echo Option value of two different unicast requests, sent by a same client to any two different servers in the group.
 In fact, this would require the adversary to forge the client's counter signature in both such requests.
 As a consequence, each of the two servers remains able to selectively accept a request with the Echo Option only if it is waiting for that exact integrity-protected Echo Option value, and is thus the intended recipient.

 This approach provides an assurance of absolute message freshness.
 However, it can result in an impact on performance which is undesirable or unbearable, especially in large groups where many endpoints at the same time might join as new members or lose synchronization.

+The use of pairwise keys (see {{sec-pairwise-protection}}) for the unicast Echo messages reduces the message overhead.

 # No Verification of Signatures # {#sec-no-source-auth}